smbcmp/smbcmp/README.md

 - down/up: next/prev line in both left and right panes at the same time
 - b/n: next/prev line in bottom pane
 - Use PgUp/PgDown to change the vertical position of the split
+- While diffing 2 traces in pdml mode, you can use 'a' to ignore the field under the cursor.
+Press a again to stop ignoring it.

 Configuration